oronymzy/tips/docs/sGitrpo.md

 - The `--` [option](https://git-scm.com/docs/git-log#Documentation/git-log.txt---ltpathgt82308203) causes only commits that are enough to explain how the files that match the path(s) following it came to be to be shown.

-## searching for commits in which patch text was added or removed
+## listing commits in which relevant text was added to a patch or removed from a patch

 !!! note

-    - {==foobar==} represents the patch text that was added or removed.
+    - {==foobar==} represents the relevant text.
 [Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are supported.

 Use `git log --all --reverse --source -i -p -G "foobar"`.